-At last, in Model 7, we enter fertility measured by the number of births per woman into the regression to see if it matters for growth as suggested by the neoclassical growth model as well as by the idea that reduced fertility can be regarded as an alternative form of investment in human capital by making it possible for most parents to send relatively more of their children to school from small families than from large ones.
+At last, in Model 7, we enter fertility (measured by the number of births per woman) into the regression to see if it matters for growth.
+Its influence is suggested by the neoclassical growth model as well as by the idea that reduced fertility can be regarded as an alternative form of investment in human capital by making it possible for most parents to send relatively more of their children to school when they have small families than when they have large ones.
 We see that increased fertility reduces economic growth as expected, without reducing the statistical significance of the explanatory variables already included in the regression.